-Blogging remains one of the most powerful ways to connect with your audience and drive them to action today—making the blog post ideas you choose to pursue (and spend your limited time & financial resources on), extremely important.
+Blogging remains one of the most powerful ways to connect with your audience and drive them to action today—making the blog ideas you choose to pursue (and spend your limited time & financial resources on), extremely important.

 Research shows that companies who choose to learn how to start a blog and actively produce quality content get 67% more leads than those that don’t publish content & act on their team’s blog post ideas.

-On top of that, inbound marketing close rates are 8 to 10 times higher on average compared to outbound selling efforts—making the right blog post ideas an investment that pays off big time.
+On top of that, inbound marketing close rates are 8 to 10 times higher on average compared to outbound selling efforts—making the right blog ideas an investment that pays off big time.

 But it’s getting harder and harder to stand out from the crowd.
 There are an estimated 500 million blogs out on the web today.
 At last count, 17 new blog posts are published every second.

 With that much competition for eyeballs, how do you stand out and drive traffic to your blog?

 The answer is—pursuing unique and interesting topics that deliver real value to your readers.
 Consistently churning out great content is no easy feat, even for the most seasoned bloggers that already have an editorial calendar packed with the topics you’ve done your keyword research on.
 Be sure to try my free keyword research tool to conduct your own research & see which topics have the most potential in your niche.